THROW ME SOMETHING MISTER!

 - Bake for 20-25 minutes or until cake has slightly browned.
 My cake went for the full 25 minutes.

-- Mix icing ingredients (powdered sugar, lemon, vanilla, and milk) and then pour over the cake.
+- Mix icing ingredients (powdered sugar, vanilla, and milk) and then pour over the cake.

-- Working quickly, sprinkle the sugars, purple, green, then yellow, repeating once or twice depending on what you want
+- Working quickly, sprinkle the sugars, purple, green, then yellow, repeating once or twice depending on your preference

 - Hide a little plastic baby in your cake and serve to your friends and family!